 After you’ve added the wallpapers to your home screen, tap the application icon and select Show quick actions, select all icons.

-Scroll to the bottom, tap on Generate theme, you would get a warning, ignore and follow through.
+Scroll to the bottom, tap on the Generate theme, you would get a warning, ignore, and follow-through.

 Once the icons are installed, all of the icons will be added to your home screen.
 You can see the icons on your home screen.
 The theme icons don’t replace your existing apps, think of them like custom shortcuts.

 These themes are developed by individual developers and may not work for every app on your iPhone, you can test each icon and delete the redundant or unsupported icons.

 To remove the theme from your iPhone, you can simply go to settings, tap on General, scroll, and tap on Profiles.
 Select the profile and tap the options button and tap remove.

 - The app icons only work for some apps